vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 }
 </pre>

-This parameter combination will trigger *post-filtering* with auto adjusted `targetHits` for relaxed filters, estimated to match more than 75% of the documents.
+This parameter combination will trigger *post-filtering* with auto-adjusted `targetHits` for relaxed filters, estimated to match more than 75% of the documents.
 Moderate filters (between 5% and 75%) are evaluated using *pre-filtering* and restrictive filters (&lt; 5%) are evaluated using exact search.
-As mentioned in the *Search query planning and estimation* section, the *estimated-hit-ratio* is an **estimate** which is conservative and will always overshoot.
+As mentioned in the *Search query planning and estimation* section, the `estimated-hit-ratio` is an **estimate** which is conservative and will always overshoot.
 As a consequence, the the auto-adjustment of `targetHits` might undershoot, resulting in exposing fewer than `targetHits` to ranking after *post-filtering*.